-With respect to Proposal 1, you may vote FOR or WITHHOLD your vote with respect to each of the three nominees set forth in this proxy statement to serve as Class III directors on our Board.
+With respect to Proposal 1, you may vote FOR or WITHHOLD your vote with respect to each of the three (3) nominees set forth in this proxy statement to serve as Class I directors on our Board.

 With respect to Proposals 2 and 3, you may vote FOR the proposal, AGAINST the proposal or you may elect to ABSTAIN from voting.
-With respect to Proposal 4, you may vote FOR Every One Year, FOR Every Two Years, FOR Every Three Years or you may elect to ABSTAIN from voting.